OctopusDeploy/blog/blog/2023-01/getting-started-with-bamboo/index.md

 ## Deploy step

-Now the image is on DockerHub, any CD tool can use that to deploy it locally or to a cloud platform.
+Now the image is on DockerHub, any CD tool can deploy it locally or to a cloud platform.
 We have guides explaining how to do this for:

 - [Azure](https://octopus.com/blog/deploying-java-app-docker-google-azure)
 - [AWS through GitHub Actions](https://octopus.com/blog/multi-environment-deployments-github-actions)